-Current special education programs within the district include Elementary and Secondary Resource Rooms.
+Part of the IEP process includes the determination of appropriate aids, supplementary services, accommodations, and modifications for success in general education.
+Current special education programs within the district include, but are not limited to, Elementary and Secondary Resource Rooms.
 Students follow a general education curriculum with the Common Core State Standards.
-There are two models utilized within Berrien Springs Public Schools, one in which classroom instruction is provided by a general education teacher along with interactive co-teaching from a special education teacher; the second model is for students determined to need more direct instruction for needs outlined in their IEP.
-These students may receive programming/services that pulls them out of the general education classroom.
-Should a student at our Discovery Academy or Virtual Academy programs have a need for Resource Room programming or services, such programs and services will be provided if a student meets the requirements for special education.
-Specialized instruction at the Discovery Academy and Virtual Academy programs will be done in-person at either our middle or high school buildings.
-Part of the IEP process includes the determination of appropriate aids, supplementary services, accommodations, and modifications for success in general education.
-At the elementary level approximately 54 students receive Elementary Resource Room programming; fifty-eight secondary students receive Secondary Resource Room programming.
+There are two models utilized within Berrien Springs Public Schools, one in which classroom instruction is provided by a general education teacher along with interactive co-teaching from a special education teacher; the second model is for students determined to need more direct instruction for needs outlined within their IEP.
+Under this model, students may receive programming/services that pull them out of the general education classroom for a set amount of time dictated by their IEP.
+Should a student at our Discovery Academy or Virtual Academy programs have a need for Resource Room programming or services outlined in their IEP, such programs and services can and will be provided.
+Specialized instruction at the Discovery Academy and Virtual Academy programs can be provided in-person at either our middle or high school buildings.
+At the elementary level approximately sixty-one students receive Elementary Resource Room programming; fifty-seven secondary students receive Secondary Resource Room programming.